-FIRST ALERT: NOAA issues 2022 hurricane season outlook
+FIRST ALERT: NOAA issues updated 2022 hurricane forecast

-MYRTLE BEACH, SC (WMBF) - The National Oceanic and Atmospheric Administration has issued its outlook for the 2022 hurricane season.
+MYRTLE BEACH, SC (WMBF) - The National Oceanic and Atmospheric Administration has issued its updated outlook for the rest of the 2022 hurricane season.

 Copyright 2022 WMBF.
 All rights reserved.